Twin House Bed Frame + Trundle Bed Woodworking Plan

 - Kreg Jig pocket hole jig

-Yes — you can build a twin bed from just 2x4s and 2x2s!
+Yes — you can build a twin bed frame from just 2x4s and 2x2s!
 This bed is easy to make in a weekend for all skills levels.

 How to assemble a house-shaped twin bed frame

-After making the cuts following the cut list and diagram in the printable woodworking plan, you’ll use pocket holes and screws to assemble the bed as detailed in the plans.
-To join the boards, use pocket holes set for 1 1/2″ material.
+After making the cuts following the cut list and diagram in the printable woodworking plan, you’ll use pocket holes and screws to assemble the bed as detailed in the step-by-step plans.

 Can I disassemble the house bed to move it?